crespohector/welcome-to-mod-7/README.md

 ## Future Goals After Final Grade

 What to do moving forward?
 Well, the journey has only just begun.
-As you get closer to graduation, students are encourage to continue polishing up their capstone project.
-Students can also look at the constructive feedback left in the capstone scorecards to take into consideration to work on.
+As you get closer to graduation, students are encouraged to continue polishing up their capstone project.
+Students can also look at the constructive feedback left in the capstone scorecards for more considerations on what to work on.
 Get ahead of the game, in order to be greenlit after graduation you will need to have 4 features in your projects and have the general requirements *(favicon, readme, About Me Links, etc)* be completed.

 > "To become a better software engineer, is through repetition."
 The more features you continue to build, the more practice, the more repetition, the better you will become at building features quicker.